Melanocyte

-Melanocytes are melanin-producing neural crest-derived cells located in the bottom layer (the stratum basale) of the skin's epidermis, the middle layer of the eye (the uvea), the inner ear, vaginal epithelium, meninges, bones, and heart.
+Melanocytes are melanin-producing neural crest-derived cells located in the bottom layer (the stratum basale) of the skin's epidermis, the middle layer of the eye (the uvea), the inner ear, vaginal epithelium, meninges, bones, and heart found in many mammals and birds.
 Melanin is a dark pigment primarily responsible for skin color.
 Once synthesized, melanin is contained in special organelles called melanosomes which can be transported to nearby keratinocytes to induce pigmentation.
 Thus darker skin tones have more melanosomes present than lighter skin tones.
 Functionally, melanin serves as protection against UV radiation.
 Melanocytes also have a role in the immune system.

 Function

 Through a process called melanogenesis, melanocytes produce melanin, which is a pigment found in the skin, eyes, hair, nasal cavity, and inner ear.
 This melanogenesis leads to a long-lasting pigmentation, which is in contrast to the pigmentation that originates from oxidation of already-existing melanin.

 There are both basal and activated levels of melanogenesis; in general, lighter-skinned people have low basal levels of melanogenesis.
 Exposure to UV-B radiation causes increased melanogenesis.
 The purpose of melanogenesis is to protect the hypodermis, the layer under the skin, from damage by UV radiation.
 The color of the melanin is black, allowing it to absorb a majority of the UV light and block it from passing through the epidermis.

 Since the action spectrum of sunburn and melanogenesis are virtually identical, they are assumed to be induced by the same mechanism.
 The agreement of the action spectrum with the absorption spectrum of DNA points towards the formation of cyclobutane pyrimidine dimers (CPDs) - direct DNA damage.

 Typically, between 1000 and 2000 melanocytes are found per square millimeter of skin or approximately 5% to 10% of the cells in the basal layer of epidermis.
 Although their size can vary, melanocytes are typically 7 μm in length.

-The difference in skin color between lightly and darkly pigmented individuals is due not to the number (quantity) of melanocytes in their skin, but to the melanocytes' level of activity (quantity and relative amounts of eumelanin and pheomelanin).
-This process is under hormonal control, including the MSH and ACTH peptides that are produced from the precursor proopiomelanocortin.